PSousaDev/translateLambda/README.md

 - `src`: main source code folder.
   - `config`: folder used to store environment variables and other necessary configurations.
-  - `example`: route example folder, including cases with and without parameter passing.
+  - `translate`: folder for principal route
     - `controllers`: folder used to control endpoints.
     - `services`: folder used to execute the service designated to endpoints.
     - `models`: folder with parameter validators.